-Prerequisite: Advanced Chemistry I or Chemistry I, Algebra 2/Trig, and/or instructor approval
+Prerequisite:Advanced Chemistry I or Chemistry I, Algebra 2/Trig, and/or instructor approval GPA Weighted Credit: 1.0

 This course is intended to be the equivalent of the college freshman chemistry course.
 It is a very demanding course with topics and labs completed on a college level.
 The laboratory work is extensive and often requires extra time to complete.
-Students enrolled in AP courses will receive an additional 1.0 quality point per course.
-The AP Exam for this course is required and will be administered in May.
-A \$20 fee is required in all AP courses.
+The AP Exam for this course will be administered in May.